tranquochuy645/spotify-web-api-consumer/README.md

 Spotify Web API Integration
 ===========================

-A full-stack React application that integrates with the Spotify Web API to provide a range of popular functionalities
+A pure client-side React application that integrates with the Spotify Web API to provide a range of popular functionalities
+This app use Authorization code PKCE flow provided by Spotify service which does not require a server or the risk of exposing your client secret key on the client app to handle the authorization step
 Prerequisites
 -------------